msxbits/msxbits.github.io/index.md

         </div>
         <div class="msxvr-link-description">
           <a href="https://github.com/konamiman/msx">Konamiman's Software</a>
-          <p>This is a compilation of all the MSX software that I have been developing since the mid-90s.</p>
+          <p>This is a compilation of MSX software developed since the mid-90s.</p>
         </div>
       </div>
     </div>